 Sue: Ooh, I’ve just noticed that the Doctor is wearing an embroidered waistcoat.
 I’m sorry but I’m too distracted by this location to pick up on the usual details.
 I may as well be watching Wish You Were Here with Judith Chalmers.

-Peri has been stranded on her stepfather’s yacht, so she decides to take drastic action.
+Peri, who has been stranded on her stepfather’s yacht, decides to take drastic action.